For as long as I can remember 3 things have set my heart on fire: dance, writing, and spirituality.

 I didn't relate to the masculine God until 2015 when I did healing work on God the Father, but I'd always embraced the divine feminine and its traditions.

-I've explored everything from wicca, the goddesses (I particularly embody Aphrodite and Kali), to the balance of feminine and masculine through my relationship coaching work.
+I've explored everything from wicca to the goddesses (I embody Aphrodite and disowned Kali) to the interplay of masculine and feminine in my previous work as a relationship work.

 Well I wasn't old yet, but I did come upon a concept that finally hit home: the pendulum swing.

-For every direction it swings, there is a return of equal strength to the other side: It's straight physics.
-And the cool part is - it will always return to center for a moment before the downswing turns up, and vice versa.
+For every direction something swings, there is a return of equal strength to the other side: it’s straight physics.
+The cool part is it always returns to center for a moment.
+Always.

 Equilibrium, then, is not a static goal to strive for, but a moment that will inevitably arrive, again and again, as both we and nature continuously adjust.